-A whole school assembly will be held regularly throughout each term.
-The dates for these assemblies are advised via the Compass app and the regular newsletter.
+School assemblies are held regularly throughout each term.
+The dates for these assemblies are advised via the Compass app and the newsletter.
 The assembly begins with the school prayer, and the children are then recognised for the various achievements both inside and outside the school.
-Other assemblies are held as the need arises.